lmiller1990/electic/posts/A_Simple_Vuex_From_Scratch.md

 }
 ```

-Update the minimal Vue app so thestore instance receives a base state, and the Vue app has a template that renders the state:
+Update the minimal Vue app so the store instance receives an initial state, and the Vue app has a template that renders the state:

 ```js
 document.addEventListener("DOMContentLoaded", () => {